Volunteer in Thailand with Friends for Asia

 After the day’s programming is complete, students are free to enjoy time at the hotel swimming pools.
 Although only 1.2m deep, we do require students to show proficiency in swimming and water safety before using the pool, as no lifeguard is present.
 Students will only be able to use the pool in pairs, groups, or under staff supervision.
 Individual use, with no staff or other students present is not allowed.

-*Due to the sensitive timing of hospital rotations, we do require all students in the accommodation spots below with the group.
+*Due to the sensitive timing of hospital visits and department timing of rotations, we do require all students to stay in the provided accommodation during the course of the program.

 Student Accommodation – Bangkok